snok/django-guid/README.rst

 Configuration
 *************

-Once settings have been added, in your project's :code:`settings.py` you need to do the following:
+Once settings have set up, add the following to your projects' ``settings.py``:

 1. Middleware
 =============